Estonia

 -

-Rubella is a contagious disease caused by a virus.symptoms that can include a low-grade fever, sore throat, and a rash that starts on the face and spreads to the rest of the body.
+VACCINEMeasles Mumps Rubella (MMR) HOW DISEASE SPREADSRubella is a contagious disease caused by a virus.symptoms that can include a low-grade fever, sore throat, and a rash that starts on the face and spreads to the rest of the body.
+PREVENTIVE ACTIONS•Get vaccinated

 •Keep away from animals